Cutteslowe parkrun

 Oxford has a legitimate claim to being the most historically important running city in the world.
 On 6 May 1954, Roger Bannister ran the first sub-four-minute mile at the Iffley Road track, with Chris Chataway and Chris Brasher pacing him.
 The track is still there, still open to the public, and still fast.
 Beyond that single iconic moment, Oxford offers flat river paths, ancient meadows, three parkruns, a half marathon, and a trail running scene around Shotover Hill that belies the city's flat reputation.

 The Port Meadow loop is the classic Oxford run: flat, car-free, and ancient.
-Head north from the city along the Thames towpath, cross at the Perch or the Trout Inn at Wolvercote, and return through the meadow itself.
+Head north from the city along the Thames towpath, cross at The Perch or The Trout Inn at Wolvercote, and return through the meadow itself.
 The full loop is roughly 5 miles.
 For a longer route, the Thames Path south towards Iffley Lock and beyond offers uninterrupted towpath running with lock-keeper's cottages and rowing eights for company.

 The Roger Bannister Running Track at Iffley Road is managed by the University and open to the public outside of club sessions.
 A plaque at the entrance commemorates the 1954 mile.
 The track was resurfaced in 2007 and is a proper six-lane facility.
 Running a mile here — at any pace — is a pilgrimage worth making.